ACHIEVING SUSTAINABILITY GOALS THROUGH ADDITIONALITY

 Ignite Energy – helping you achieve additionality

 Additionality is not easy to achieve, especially when there are considerable risks around fixing an energy price for longer periods.
 Ignite aims to form long and meaningful partnerships with our customers and really understand your business.
-With our experience in net zero strategy, PPAs and a thorough grasp of your business and attitude to risk, we will strike the right balance.
+With our experience in delivering net zero services including net zero strategies, PPAs and a thorough grasp of your business and attitude to risk, we will strike the right balance.

 At Ignite, additionality is just one piece of the decarbonisation puzzle.
 We take a long-term approach to net zero success and balance all the available methods with your goals and attitude to risk.
 We enable you to actively speed up the decarbonisation of the grid while investing in energy efficiency projects that can dramatically cut your usage and waste.